Introduction

 2. Tuple Types

-TypeScript also uses square brackets to define tuples - arrays with fixed lengths and known types at specific indices.
+Square brackets define tuples - arrays with fixed lengths and specific types at each index.

 type type Point = [number, number]